cschreib/observable_unique_ptr/README.md

 ## Comparison spreadsheet

 In this comparison spreadsheet, the raw pointer `T*` is assumed to never be owning, and used only to observe an existing object (which may or may not have been deleted).
-The stack and heap sizes were measured with gcc 9.3.0 and libstdc++.
+Unless otherwise specified, the stack and heap sizes were measured with gcc 9.4.0 and libstdc++-9.

 Labels:
  - raw: `T*`